ThomasDel45/Distance-Calculator/README.md

 - VScode

 # How to Run
+- Run VScode
+- Open folder
-- Go to calc.py and ctrl+F5
+- Go to the file named calc.py and ctrl+F5

 This program uses the levenshtein algorithm